Why does each student need his or her own Trailhead? What’s included for siblings?

 Each child works at his or her own level.
 Let’s say you have 3 children, ages 5, 7, and 16.
 Your 5-year-old will be working on foundational, developmental skills and your 7-year-old will work on more intermediate skills.
 Your 16-year-old will focus on skills that will prepare for life as an adult – financial literacy, automotive repair, driving and overall readiness to enter adulthood.

 As they work and accomplish each task, they will earn Nuggets.
 Each child needs their own Nugget Board.
-Nuggets are their awards and currency in the store.

 Skill Trek is so customizable, you could even have two children the same age working on different levels.
 A level will take approximately a year to complete.